Suryavarman II: Life and reign

 Further on in the gallery is a display of Suryavarman's military might.
 Commanders with armor and weapons stand atop fierce war elephants, with ranks of foot soldiers below, each holding a spear and shield.
 One of the commanders is the king himself, looking over his right shoulder, his chest covered with armour, a sharp weapon in his right hand.

 Death and succession

-Inscriptional evidence suggests that Suryavarman II died between AD 1145 and 1150, possibly during a military campaign against Champa; before that, his troops were defeated by Vietnamese troops led by Tô Hiến Thành.
-He was succeeded by Dharanindravarman II, his cousin, the son of the brother of the king’s mother.
+Inscriptional evidence suggests that Suryavarman II died between 1150, possibly during a military campaign against Champa; before that, his troops were defeated by Vietnamese troops led by Tô Hiến Thành.
+Some sources said he died around 1150 in Angkor due to the fact that the records of Suryavarman II stopped around that year.
+He was succeeded by his cousin Dharanindravarman II.
 A period of weak rule and feuding began.

 Suryavarman was given the posthumous name Paramavishnuloka, "He Who Has Entered the Heavenly World of Vishnu".
 Angkor Wat appears to have been completed only after his death.

 A modern sculpture that adapts his court image in the Angkor Wat bas-reliefs today greets visitors arriving at the Siem Reap airport.
 Parasols shelter this image of the king, as they did the real Suryavarman almost nine centuries ago.